 METAL GEAR SOLID HD COLLECTION

 Metal Gear Solid HD collection is FULL of content.
 You get Metal Gear Solid 2, 3, Metal Gear and Metal Gear 2 all on one tiny Vita Cartridge.
 Not only do you get the games but you get the best version of them including all the extras (VR missions, Snakes tales etc).
 With Metal Gear Solid 5 out there has never been a better time to catch up with the origins of Big boss… and I guess Raiden also.

-One thing missing however is Metal Gear Solid: Peace Walker.
+One thing missing, however, is Metal Gear Solid: Peace Walker.
 While this sucks it still can be picked up relatively cheap for both the PS3 and PSP.
 I guess they couldn’t fit that much content onto one of the Vita’s 4gb game cards!

-After recently playing through both games I can say that they hold up very well!
-Full of Kojima packed goodness!
+After recently playing through both games, I can say that they hold up very well!
+Packed full of Kojima goodness!
 The cross-save feature between PS3 is very cool also.
 They thought of everything!

 Don’t Starve is a wonderfully funny and stylish game.
 The aim of the game is summed up in its title ‘Don’t Starve’.
 You have to survive all alone on a randomly generated map.

 As you collect items you unlock recipes, which in turn help your character survive.
 There are over ten characters to unlock who all have different abilities and traits.
 The three main meters are Health, Sanity and of course hunger.
 Like all RNG games how long you survive is slightly luck dependent, you could be placed next to bountiful food and crafting supplies or you could have to make do and adventure out each day to collect materials.
 Nighttime is dangerous and you would be wise to stay near a fire!
 (Providing you cut down enough logs!)